O-2wice/DS_Lab_Project/docs/PREPROCESSING_README.md

-# Preprocessing Report: EDA & Data Preparation
+# Preprocessing Report: EDA & Data Preparation for Risk Forecasting

 ## Executive Summary

-This document explains **why** each preprocessing decision was made and **what insights** we discovered during exploratory data analysis (EDA) of the bankruptcy prediction datasets.
+This document explains **why** each preprocessing decision was made and **what insights** we discovered during exploratory data analysis (EDA) for the integrated financial and operational risk forecasting project.

-**Key Takeaway:** The Kaggle bankruptcy dataset is clean but heavily imbalanced (only 3% bankrupt).
-We applied SMOTE to balance classes, identified 19 redundant feature pairs, and found that 45 principal components capture 90% of the information in 95 features.
+**Key Takeaway:** The external financial distress dataset is clean but heavily imbalanced (only 3% distressed companies).
+We applied SMOTE to balance classes for model training, identified 19 redundant feature pairs, and found that 45 principal components capture 90% of the information in 95 features.
+These preprocessing steps enable effective transfer learning to SAP S/4HANA companies.

 ---